Are You Using Gas Appliances In Your Home?

 - Remember that locating underground utility lines is not an exact science and location marks have varying bands of required accuracy, depending on a particular state’s requirements.
 These can range from 18 to 24 inches from the actual utility line.

-SAFETY IN THE HOME
+SAFETY INSIDE THE HOME

-<span “>While many homeowners use natural gas in the home as an efficient source of fuel for heating and cooking, as is noted above, it is an extremely dangerous, highly flammable substance.
+While many homeowners use natural gas in the home as an efficient source of fuel for heating and cooking, as is noted above, it is an extremely dangerous, highly flammable substance.
 Every year, devastating explosions and fires caused by a gas leak occur in homes across the country.

 Learning how to handle natural gas, and how to burn it safely is essential to the safety of you and your family.